A CRM strategy sounds intimidating to many small businesses. Is it about technology or about sales? How high-level should it be?

 What is a CRM strategy?

-Having a good CRM strategy will enable you to:
+A good CRM strategy will help you:

-- Carry out targeted marketing campaigns
+- Run targeted marketing campaigns

 Step 1: Define your CRM strategy vision and goals